+This kind of question is mainly asked in behavioural interviews.
 If you get questions like this, try to include any kind of holiday you want.
 It necessarily doesn’t have to be a religious/ national/local holiday.
 Try to include any kind of holidays that you like.

 Another factor you have to keep in mind is the word “recently”, do not try to include holidays no more than 10 months old.
 Try to include holidays as recent as possible, so that you could specifically remember the details.

 Holidays can be a day that is celebrated widely by people.
 Not just religious holidays like Christmas.

 Since the first part of the question is what kind of holiday it was, give a brief description of the holiday and when and where it was celebrated if possible.
 Do not turn the whole question into a lengthy 45-minute talk.
 Try explaining your holidays within 5-6 sentences.